 While you may be tempted to think that a hairless cat would have fewer grooming requirements than a long-haired breed, the opposite is true: Sphynx cats have exceptionally high grooming and maintenance needs.

 In addition to weekly baths to manage their body oils, Sphynx cats need to be regularly moisturized with lotion to keep their skin healthy.
-Weekly teeth brushing is necessary to prevent dental diseases, as are cleaning their ears and eyes for good hygiene.
+Weekly teeth brushing is necessary to prevent dental diseases, as is cleaning their ears and eyes for good hygiene.

 There’s no doubt that the Sphynx cat is one of the most unique cat breeds around.
 Available in a veritable painter’s palette of colors, there’s almost no telling what type of kittens are going to come out of each litter!